Constitutional history of the People's Republic of China: 1978 Constitution

 Mao died in 1976, and the Gang of Four who had dominated Chinese politics were driven out of power by October 1976.
 The 1978 Constitution was promulgated in March 1978 under the chairmanship of Hua Guofeng.
 It contained 60 sections organised into four Chapters.
-In many ways, the 1978 Constitution was a compromise between the interim leadership's desire to consolidate power using Mao's moral authority, while responding to the popular desire to reverse the Leftists extremes of the previous period.
+In many ways, the 1978 Constitution was a compromise between the interim leadership's desire to consolidate power using Mao's moral authority, while responding to the popular desire to reverse the Maoist extremes of the Cultural Revolution.
 On the one hand, the new Constitution in many places maintained the ideological tone of the 1975 Constitution, such as in Article 16 ("State officials must diligently study Marxism, Leninism, and Mao Zedong Thought, serve the people whole-heartedly ...") and Article 19 ("The fundamental role of the Armed Forces is: [...] defending against destabilisation and invasion from Socio-Imperialism, Imperialism, and their running dogs").
-At the same time, the need for "Socialist democracy" was emphasised (Article 3), and the 1954 system of government was largely restored, including its significant checks on executive power.
+At the same time, the need for "socialist democracy" was emphasized (Article 3), and the 1954 system of government was largely restored, including its significant checks on executive power.

+Regarding religion, the 1978 Constitution stated, "[C]itizens enjoy freedom to believe in religion and freedom not to believe in religion and to propagate atheism."

-1982 Constitution
+1982 constitution

-The 1978 Constitution was again short-lived.
-In December 1978, the third plenary meeting of the 11th Communist Party Central Committee began a series of reviews and reforms that confirmed Deng Xiaoping as the new paramount leader of China, with reform-minded leaders supported by Deng filling the top echelon of government.
+The 1978 constitution was short-lived.
+In December 1978, at the 3rd plenary session of the 11th Central Committee of the Chinese Communist Party began a series of reviews and reforms that confirmed Deng Xiaoping as the new paramount leader of China, with reform-minded leaders supported by Deng filling the top echelon of government.
 As part of the Deng faction's political reform agenda, a fourth Constitution was promulgated on 4 December 1982.
-The 1982 Constitution was born in a political environment where the past, including Mao's "errors" and almost all of the Communist Party's policies from 1949, were relatively objectively re-examined, and the country's future, including the pursuit of market economic reforms, was being openly debated.
+The 1982 constitution was born in a political environment where the past, including Mao's "errors" and almost all of the Communist Party's policies from 1949, were relatively objectively re-examined, and the country's future, including the pursuit of market-driven economic reforms, was being openly debated.
 As a result, the 1982 Constitution returned the government structure to broadly that set up in 1954, with the Presidency restored.
 The Fundamental Rights and Duties of Citizens were greatly expanded, and elevated to Chapter Two, ahead of the provisions for the structure of the government.
 The 1982 Constitution was subsequently amended in 1988, 1993, 1999, 2004 and 2018, generally modifying the Constitution in accordance with economic and political reforms over that period.
 The current compilation dates from 11 March 2018.